Vasilisalook/vasilisalook.github.io/_posts/2023-05-21-ai-guide-for-poets.md

 based on Midjourney, to assist poets in becoming painters with AI, even if they have never heard of Machine Learning or mistakenly believe that CNN refers to a television channel rather than Convolutional Neural Network.
+(If you download the file onto your PC, the links will become active).
 I would be delighted if you find it useful.